RocketChat/docs-old/installation/manual-installation/ubuntu/snaps/README.md

 ## Installation

+Installing a snap on Ubuntu is as easy as

 ```
 sudo snap install rocketchat-server
 ```

-Then browse to localhost:3000 and setup Rocket.Chat.
+Then browse to `http://localhost:3000` and setup Rocket.Chat.

 Snaps are secure.
 Rocket.Chat and all of its dependencies are isolated from the rest of your system.
 Snaps also auto update when we release a new version.
 So no need more hassle updating.